MolSim-2026

 The program starts with a recap of the statistical mechanics relevant for molecular simulation, followed by lectures on basic and advanced simulation techniques including Monte Carlo, molecular dynamics, free energy calculations, rare events, and machine learning.
 During the lectures the theory and methods will be illustrated by appealing examples of present day research.

 The special focus topic of the 2026 edition of the school will be theory, algorithms, and application of computational material design, also in the context of renewable energies and energy efficiency.
-This will be covered in the second week with special sessions by experts in the field, including Sofial Calero (Eindhoven University of Technology, The Netherlands) and researchers associated with the CECAM-NL node.
+This will be covered in the second week with special sessions by experts in the field and researchers associated with the CECAM-NL node.

 The book ``Understanding Molecular Simulation'' (3rd Edition, 2023) by Frenkel and Smit will provide the basis of the lectures.
 This will be supplemented by handouts and copies of the lecture slides.